plasma-umass/NextDoor/README.md

 # NextDoor
 NextDoor accelerating graph sampling using GPUs.
 NextDoor uses <it>transit</it> parallelism that improves memory access locality and decreases control flow divergence.
-More details can be found in our EuroSys'21 paper.
+More details can be found in our upcoming EuroSys'21 paper.

 # Code Structure